 DMIN | Admission Requirements

 Admission into Clamp Divinity School’s Doctor of Ministry program is based upon meeting academic, professional, and personal requirements.
 Applicants are required to provide the pertinent admission information in order to be considered for admission into the DMIN program.
 Final decisions regarding the acceptance of applicants are made by the DMIN Admission Committee.
 In some cases, the committee may ask for further information or a personal interview prior to a decision regarding admission into the program.
-All applicants are required to pay a $25 non-refundable application fee.

 Applicants must also have 3 hours of preaching and/or communication at the graduate level.

 Download Here.
 One of the recommendation letters must be from the pastor/minister of the local church where the applicant is currently attending; if the applicant is the pastor, then the letter may come from another leader within the church.

 A minimum three years of full-time experience in a ministry vocation.

 A one page essay explaining the reason for your application and the potential impact of the DMIN degree on your ministry.
 The purpose of the essay is to establish the applicant’s motivation for pursuing the degree and the applicant’s professional goals.